Incorporating Event-Specific Training

 Carrying Events

-Farmer’s walks, yoke carries, and front carries build posture, grip, and work capacity.
+Farmer’s walks, yoke carries, and front carries build your posture, grip, and work capacity.

 Pressing Events